SpikyClip/physio-fees/readme.md

-# Boxplot of local physiotherapist Fees
+# Boxplot of Local Physiotherapist Fees

 A simple script used to generate a boxplot comparing the fees of nearby physiotherapists in order to inform pricing decisions.
 Pricing was standardised